 The best snorkeling fins are a combination of comfort, compact size and propulsion.

-After evaluating 9 of the most popular fins we have come up with our top three picks that excel in each of these three categories.
+After evaluating the most popular fins, we have come up with our top five picks that excel in each of these three categories.

 Using any of these fins will make your day on the water a good one.

 Quick Answer: The 5 Best Snorkeling fins For 2019

 - US Divers Trek Travel Fin